kyeah/Nomad/README.md

 Nomad
 =========

-A motion tweening and 3D augmented reality system design to utilize 3D information recovered from a single 2D image to insert painted structures and mesh models automatically into the image and into subsequent frames of video.
+A motion tweening and 3D augmented reality system designed to utilize 3D information recovered from a single 2D image to insert painted structures and mesh models automatically into the image and into subsequent frames of video.

 The goals of this project were twofold: